ClickHouse/clickhouse-docs/docs/en/chdb/getting-started.md

 # Getting started with chDB

 In this guide, we're going to get up and running with the Python variant of chDB.
+We'll start by querying a JSON file on S3, before creating a table in chDB based on the JSON file, and doing some queries on the data.
+We'll also see how to have queries return data in different formats, including Apache Arrow and Panda, and finally we'll learn how to query Pandas DataFrames.

 ## Setup